AHMED-5G/portfolio/README.md

 ## V 0.1 "FIND THE PARTNERS"

-- Create 1 main bottom Tab like Home, Notification, Profile, Cart, and Posts , ...
+- Create 1 main bottom Tab like Home, Notification, Profile, Cart, or Posts , ...

 - Create details screen with some features like :Animations, Image slide ,Payment simulation, Chat.